pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Here we tell you what we've seen work somewhere, but we've lost track of was it working in macOS or gCloud or replIt or what

+⌃D char-delete-right  # FIXME: make it so
+⌃H char-delete-left  # FIXME: make it so
+⌃K row-tail-erase  # FIXME: make it so
+⌃O row-insert  # FIXME: make it so
+Delete char-delete-right  # FIXME: make it so

+todo: talk up ⌃L and ⌘K ⌘K vs scrollback-and-screen-erase

 -->